jeff-bruemmer/clerk/README.md

 ### Restoring default checks

-If you've modified your default checks and want to restore them to their original state, use the `--restore-defaults` flag:
+If you've modified your default checks and want to restore them to their original state, use the `--restore-defaults` flag.
+For more information about managing baselines, see [docs/baseline-management.md](docs/baseline-management.md).

 ```bash
 $ proserunner --restore-defaults